rapidsai/node/README.md

 After you build the modules, run `yarn demo` from the command line to choose the demo you want to run.

+## Bindings Progress

+You can review [BINDINGS.md](https://github.com/rapidsai/node-rapids/blob/main/BINDINGS.md) to see which bindings have been completed for each of the RAPIDS libraries.

 ## License

 This work is licensed under the [Apache-2.0 license](./LICENSE).